wongsingfo/cse234-w25-PA/pa2/README.md

 - 1.25x speedup: 45 / 40 points
 - 1.4x speedup: 50 / 40 points

 Please make sure to test on the GPUs that we have mentioned here.
 Speedup is much much different on different GPUs! **AND DO NOT CHANGE THE CODE** in the performance benchmark section of the notebook.
-We are only testing on 2048x2048 fp16 matmul, with 5000 iterations.
+We are only testing on 2048x2048 fp16 matmul + add + relu, with 5000 iterations.

 ## Part 2: Tensor Parallel Communication (60 pts)